pduck27/CO2NanoDetector/README.md

 - MH-Z19 CO2 sensor
 - A button to show the ppm value as digits is optional
 - Cables, plugs and so on depending on your needs
-- I use an old powerbank Lipo with a 18650 Battery Shield to run it.
+- I use an old powerbank Lipo with a 18650 Battery Shield to run it but a pure USB micro power adapter works too.
 Be careful, the power consumption is so low that a powerbank maybe goes to sleep mode.
 Check the internet for possible solutions with an additional resistor.

 # How it works
 The code checks every second the current CO2 quality in ppm.